Trust·Independent · Confidential · BC-fluent

 No third-party cloud AI for patient data

-The AI behind our apps runs on infrastructure we control, hosted in Canada.
+When engagements touch patient data — through a TOSC tool we deploy or a client tool we configure — the AI behind those workflows runs on infrastructure we control, hosted in Canada.
 We don't route patient data through OpenAI, Anthropic, Google, or any consumer AI provider.
-If we ever change where the AI runs, this principle stays the same: our control, Canadian residency, no consumer AI APIs in the path.
+If we ever change where the AI runs, this principle stays the same.

 Designed around PIPA-BC and PIPEDA

 BC's Personal Information Protection Act is the strictest provincial privacy law for non-public-sector organisations.
 PIPEDA is the federal floor.
-Our apps and consulting practices were built around both — not retrofitted to them.
+Our consulting practice and our apps are built around both, not retrofitted to them.
 Most Canadian healthcare-tech sites name PIPEDA but skip PIPA-BC.
 We name both because that's the actual law for BC clinics.

 If we can't say “no” to each of these in writing, we shouldn't be handling the data.